loopsocial/firework_ios_sdk_agora_support/README.md

         // First initialize the FireworkVideoSDK
         FireworkVideoSDK.initializeSDK()

-        FireworkVideoSDK.enableIVSPlayback()
+        FireworkVideoSDK.enableMultiHostPlayback()

         return true
     }
 ```

-FireworkVideo after both SDKs are initialized, FireworkVideo will make internal requests to the supporting library as determined by the Firework configuration for your App ID.
+After both SDKs are initialized, FireworkVideo will make internal requests to the supporting library as determined by the Firework configuration for your App ID.